erezsh/Preql/docs/tutorial.md

 }
 ```

-This statement creates a permanent table in your database (if you are connected to one)
+This statement creates a permanent table in your database (if you are connected to one.
+The default database resides in memory and isn't persistent)

 For this tutorial, let's create a table that's little more meaningful, and populate it with values: